Are there any specific COVID-19 protocols we should know about?

-Toobing is $23 per person and rafting is $40 per person, regardless of which trip you take.
-All of your taxes, and shuttle ride are included in the cost.
+Tubing is $25 per person and rafting is $40 per person plus tax & fees, regardless of which trip you take.

 Are there age and swimming requirements?

 Yes, EVERYONE must be able to swim.
-Age limits for the Guadalupe is 6 years old and on the Comal is 3 years old, however both are dependent on river flows, feel free to call and verify.
+Age limits for the Guadalupe and on the Comal is 6 years old, however both are dependent on river flows, feel free to call and verify.

 How do I get back to my car after I float?

 All of our rentals include a shuttle ride, so we’ll either shuttle you upriver at the beginning of the trip and you’ll float back to your car, or you’ll float downriver and we’ll pick you up at the end.

 You can bring anything you’d like as long as it is in a Non-Disposable Container (for trips inside the city limits) and remember no glass and no Styrofoam.
 There’s nowhere to stop along the river, so make sure you pack enough drinks and any snacks you want to enjoy during your float.

 Do you have lockers?